CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/yield-analysis.md

 - ByProduct Yield,
 - Scrap Yield.

-When a default yield formula is added, this is copied to the corresponding yield formula field within the Bill of Materials form:
+Once configured, these formulas are applied automatically within the Bill of Materials (BOM) and Manufacturing Orders (MO).

 ![Bill of Materials Formulas](./media/yield-analysis/bill-of-materials-formulas-2.webp)

-To view, create and edit the Yield Formula, click on the yellow button to open the Yield Formula Form:
+To view, create, or modify a Yield Formula, click the yellow button in the BOM form to open the Yield Formula Form:

 ![Yield Formula](./media/yield-analysis/bill-of-materials-yield-formula.webp)

-The Yield Formulas defined within the Bill of Material form are also copied to the Manufacturing Order form and displayed by clicking on the yellow button.

-If required, the Yield Formulas can be edited.
+The Yield Formulas defined within the Bill of Material form are also copied to the Manufacturing Order form and displayed by clicking on the yellow button.If required, the Yield Formulas can be edited.

 ![Manufacturing Order](./media/yield-analysis/manufacturing-order-yield-formula.webp)

 ## Yield Formula Formats

-Below is an example of different Yield analysis formulas:
+Below are examples of different yield analysis formulas:

 | Yield Type |                            Default Description                            |                                                                                    Default Formula                                                                                    |
 | ---------- | ------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |